atari2600tim/webtin/README.md

 ## Acknowledgements

-Thanks to Scandum and Eldakar for the much appreciated insights.
+Thanks to tintin developer Scandum, Eldakar and Tyrir from tintin discord server for the much appreciated insights.
+Also to Tyrir goes credit for the _noe0m.patch_.